 - May an employer cancel an individual’s coverage going forward without violating the rule on rescissions?

 Answer: Yes.
 The rule on rescissions governs retroactive terminations of coverage, not cancellation of coverage on a go-forward basis.

 Answer: Yes.
-For example, if an employer performs a dependent verification audit and determines that an employee has inappropriately enrolled an individual who does not qualify as a dependent under the terms of the plan, the employer may terminate coverage for the nonqualified individual only in accordance with the rules governing rescission of coverage.
+For example, if an employer performs a Dependent Eligibility Review and determines that an employee has inappropriately enrolled an individual who does not qualify as a dependent under the terms of the plan, the employer may terminate coverage for the nonqualified individual only in accordance with the rules governing rescission of coverage.
 For example, the employer may cancel coverage on a go-forward basis.
 Alternatively, if the plan document allows for retroactive termination in the case of fraud or misrepresentation of material fact, and the employer determines that the employee’s enrollment of the nonqualified individual constituted fraud or misrepresentation of material fact, after providing 30 days written notice the employer could retroactively terminate the coverage.

 American Fidelity Assurance Company does not provide tax or legal advice.